-Guia is also the best place to take a short cable car ride, as well as a river cruise along the Douro river.
+Gaia is also the best place to take a short cable car ride, as well as a river cruise along the Douro river.
 If the weather is good, the boat trip is a nice way to chill out for an hour, but you can get similar views from the shore.
-We spent a full morning in Guia before walking back across the bridge to Porto.
+We spent a full morning in Gaia before walking back across the bridge to Porto.

 The Sé Cathedral is located in the heart of the old town and is definitely worth a visit.
 Construction started in the 12th century but it wasn’t finished until 1737, the result is many different types of architecture come together for a unique effect.

 The Saõ Francisco church was one of my personal favourites.
 Don’t be put off by the mundane exterior, once you step inside, you find a lavish interior that is completely covered in gold.
 We were not allowed to take photographs inside but you will have to trust me – don’t miss it!
 Not only is the church itself magnificent but the catacombs in the basement are worth exploring too.

 Another highlight for me was climbing the Clérigos Tower, one of Portugal’s tallest towers.
 We did have to wait in line for 45 minutes, but the view from the top was worth it.
 It has a narrow spiral staircase, that felt a little claustrophobic, but the climb itself isn’t too taxing.
 There are also lots of openings in the wall on the way to the top, which show off Porto’s terracotta rooftops in the optimum way.